OCA/automation/automation_oca/README.rst

 Steps are executed using a cron action.
 This action is executed every hour by default.
 On the record view, you can execute manually an action.

+There is a way to enforce step execution when finalize the previous one.
+If we set a negative value on the period, the execution will be immediate without a cron.

 .. |Configuration Screenshot| image:: https://raw.githubusercontent.com/OCA/automation/16.0/automation_oca/static/description/configuration.png

 Bug Tracker